New spins on old fables

-The past few years has seen an increase in films and novels that rework and modernise classical fairytales and folklore.
+The past few years have seen an increase in films and novels that rework and modernise classical fairytales and folklore.
 These include:

 - Fairy Tales, BBC, 2008 – TV series